mykhaylofilip/mykhaylofilip.github.io/posts/10.25.25/index.md

 # Major AWS Outage – October 2025
+I would first of all like to mention this will be my first current event post on my website.
+I hope anyone who reads it finds it interesting. :D

 On October 20, 2025, Amazon Web Services (AWS) suffered a massive outage in its US‑EAST‑1 region that disrupted hundreds (if not thousands) of websites and services worldwide.

 The root cause?
 A DNS resolution failure in AWS’s DynamoDB service and a cascading chain of dependencies that broke down load‑balancing and compute capacity.